The Best Windows 10 Dark Themes for Your Eyes

-Their benefits are easy to understand – less eyestrain, easier-to-read text, and well, they just look cool, don’t they?
+The benefits of dark screens are easy to understand—less eyestrain, easier-to-read text, and well, they just look cool, don’t they?

 - Open Run (either right click on Start > Run or press Windows key + R).

 - Create a new DWORD value called AppsUseLightTheme with a value of 0.